Harlow Museum and Walled Gardens are open from 9.30am to 3.30pm (last entry 3.00pm) every Tuesday, Thursday and Saturday.

-There is free parking available on site.
+There is free car and cycle parking available on site.

 The museum and the gardens are both suitable for visitors in wheelchairs and we have disabled restroom facilities.
 Please note that some pathways in the gardens are shingle surfaced.

 Disabled car parking is available.

 We welcome dogs on leads in the gardens.

 We provide an insight into Harlow’s history and future by caring for its collections and gardens.
 We welcome anyone who has the same passion and would like to contribute to Harlow’s heritage.

 Our dedicated volunteers carry out a huge variety of interesting tasks inside the Museum.
 From welcoming visitors, supporting activities for children, to assisting with exhibition research and displays, there’s always something new and exciting to get involved with.